America’s Militarized Police

 And there was another study I wanted to mention, too.

 It was from Emory here in Atlanta.
+It was from 2020.

-And there are these two studies that came out in 2014 and 2017 that are pretty prominent, and they're typically used to support the idea that militarization of police actually has a like increases public safety.
+And they're typically used to support the idea that militarization of police actually has a, like increases public safety.

 And this 2020 study looked at those studies and said these studies did not have enough data to come to these conclusions and basically debunked them.